jacobhackman/pantheon/docs/Privacy/Privacy-Overview.md

     each Pantheon node must have an associated Orion node.

 !!! example
-    The above illustrates two privacy groups enabling:
+    The above image illustrates two privacy groups enabling the following:

     * A, B, and C to send transactions that are private from D
     * A, C, and D to send transactions that are private from B

-    To send private transactions between A, B, and C, A initialises a contract in a private transaction with B and C specified as the `privateFor` and A specified as the `privateFrom`.
+    To send private transactions between A, B, and C, A initialises a contract in a private transaction, with B and C specified as the `privateFor` and A specified as the `privateFrom`.
 Initialising the contract creates a privacy group consisting of A, B, and C. For the ABC private state to remain consistent, A, B, and C must be included on transactions (as either `privateFrom` or `privateFor`) even if they are